afk-codze/FanGuard-Analytics/README.md

   * __View__: From a api call to the proper url it returns the html and javascript code to render the web page.
   * __Controller__: Manages interaction between Model and View, there is a controller that manages API calls from javscript code to retrieve information from the DB and a controller that manages the web pages routing.

-At startup the application connects to the MQTT broker and subscribes to the interested topics, when a new message written in json fromat comes from the IoT devices into the broker, the application consumes it from it, this message is then parsed into a DTO (Data Transfer Object) using a JSON serializer and then stored on the database. \
+At startup the application connects to the MQTT broker and subscribes to the interested topics, when a new message written in json format comes from the IoT devices into the broker, the application consumes it from it, this message is then parsed into a DTO (Data Transfer Object) using a JSON serializer and then stored in the database. \
-As stated before the application uses javascript at the presentation level to handle the graph generation and other graphicacl functionalities, the data needed to fill the graphs is retrieved from the backend through an ajax request that is handled by a back end controller which processes the request, interacts with the DB to retrieve the data , process it into a service class and finally returns it as response.\
-Notice that before storing the data retrieved from the MQTT broker the system verifies the hmac contained in the message, if it is not valid the message is dropped, this security mechanism is used to prevent possible replay attacks.

 ---